Crafts That Double as Lesson Reminders

 Connecting Craft to Lesson

-Explain connection between craft and lesson clearly.
+Explain the connection between craft and lesson clearly.
 "Every time you see this bookmark you'll remember that God keeps his promises."

 Getting Parents Involved